A Visit to the Nuremberg Toy Museum- Spielzeugmuseum Nuremberg

 Can You PLAY with the Toys?

-This IS a Toy Museum, so it is constructed with children in mind.
-While the kids (and even adult people like me) would love to play with all the toys, you can’t touch the exhibits (Oh! and apparently pressing your nose against the glass is apparently a no-no as well).
-HOWEVER there is a play area on the top floor with toys, games and even books, where kids (and their grown ups) can play to their heart’s delight.
-I saw people playing (even without children).
-The comfortable room with its tables and chairs, as well as soft spaces, makes a nice place to slow down and just enjoy yourself… especially on a day filled with sightseeing (so, if you happen to be touring Nuremberg with children, put this space on your list with extra time).
-There’s even a story-book Jukebox!
+This is a Museum.
+While the kids (and even adult people like me) would love to play with all the toys, you can’t touch the exhibits.
+However, there is a play area on the top floor with toys, games, and even books, where kids and their grown-ups can play to their heart’s delight.
+I saw people playing even without children.
+The comfortable room with its tables and chairs, as well as soft spaces, makes a nice place to slow down and enjoy yourself, especially on a day filled with sightseeing.
+If you are touring Nuremberg with children, put this space on your list!

 Where is the Nuremberg Toy Museum?

-The Spielzeugmuseum is on Karlstraße, just down the hill from the Dürer Museum, and on a roundabout path from the Haubtmarkt to the Schloß, so it’s a perfect half-way place on your way up the side of the hill.
-Normally it’s open daily (except Mondays).
-It’s fairly inexpensive to visit (and you can even buy a multi-day pass).
+The Spielzeugmuseum is on Karlstraße, just down the hill from the Dürer Museum, and on a roundabout path from the Hauptmarkt to the Schloß, so it’s a perfect halfway place on your way up the side of the hill.
+The museum is open daily except Mondays, and entry tickets are reasonable.
+You can even buy a multi-day pass!

 Get opening times and ticket information here–> Spielzeugmuseum Nürnberg